Force Empty Trash in Mac OS X When File is Locked or In Use

 chflags -R nouchg *

-Now you can try emptying the Trash as usual through the Dock, or go the rm route mentioned below.
+Now you can try emptying the Trash as usual through the Dock, a keyboard shortcut to dump the file, or go the rm route mentioned below.

 Advanced: Forcibly Emptying the Trash via Command Line